joelkoz/omni-schema/README.md

 | Property | Possible values | Notes |
 | -------- | --------------- | ----- |
 | type | A string that matches any data type defined in OmniSchema.Types, or any OmniSchema.Type value | The only required field
+| schema | A string that matches any OmniSchema collection name that has (or will be) compiled, or an actual compiled OmniSchema value (see "Handling circular References to Other Schemas")
 | label | any string | If not specified, a label will be formulated from the field name
 | required | boolean | A shortcut property for `validation.required`
 | db.unique | boolean | If true, this field should be considered 'unique' in any collection of these entries.
 Primary used in databases.